FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

 READER = MyDataReader
 ```

-In order to understand the capabilities of the `MultiFormatReader` and which method need to be implemented when extending it, we will have a look at its ```read``` method:
+In order to understand the capabilities of the `MultiFormatReader` and which methods need to be implemented when extending it, we will have a look at its ```read``` method:
 ```python
 def read(
     self,